codyc03/personal-projects/MentalHealthTracker/README.md

 # Overview of Contents
 This solution has two projects that encompass my mental health tracker.
 The point of the tracker is to input a daily entry, recording statistics related to your mental health.
-The project keeps track of daily entries,among other things, using a database, and displays reminders of things like your goals and things you are grateful of.
+The project keeps track of daily entries, amongst other things, by using a database.
+It then displays reminders of things like your goals and things you are grateful of.
 The project also uses data analysis to provide users with insight into their mental health trends.